Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Conclusion

 Modern quantum algorithms for linear algebra constitute many of our hopes to reap the reward of practical computational advantage from our investment into hardware quantum devices.
 Like an intricate puzzle, they present new challenges -- building and optimizing complex programs -- and new insights that change the way we think about and interact with computation.

-In this work, we present high-level programming abstractions for block encodings --- the heart of quantum computational linear algebra.
-By making it easier to express and optimize the input and structure of algorithms, we hope to unlock this rare area of potentially exponential speedup.
-And by building systems that reduce need for expert-level reasoning about qubits and logic gates, we hope to eventually enable a broad range of people to program a quantum computer.
+In this work, we present high-level programming abstractions for quantum linear algebra, which we hope will help unlock this rare domain of potentially exponential speedup.
+Through the sum and polynomial fusion optimizations, we also hope to catalyze the discovery of powerful structural rewrites analogous to loop-invariant code motion and strength reduction from classical compilers.
+And by building systems that reduce need for expert-level reasoning about qubits and logic gates, we hope to eventually enable a broad range of programmers to use a quantum computer.

 \begin{acks} We thank Isaac Chuang and Patrick Rall for providing an introduction to the theory and applications of block encodings.
 We thank Matthew Harrigan for providing an environment to explore related ideas and Anurudh Peduri for invaluable technical discussions.
 We thank Swamit Tannu and Aws Albarghouthi for feedback on drafts of this work.
-Finally, we thank the Center for High-Throughput Computing at the University of Wisconsin--Madison for providing computational resources. \end{acks}
+We thank the Center for High-Throughput Computing at the University of Wisconsin--Madison for providing computational resources.
+Support for this research was provided by the Office of the Vice Chancellor for Research at the University of Wisconsin--Madison with funding from the Wisconsin Alumni Research Foundation. \end{acks}